Who we are

 2023-2026

 Josué is working in the identification and characterization of pathogens and resistance genes in the Seco and Seke rivers of El Alto, Bolivia.
 He is also interested in studying the impact of the environment on the intestinal resistome of children.
-Josué is a doctoral student funded by SIDA doing part his PhD thesis in the Bengtsson-Palme lab and part of it in the lab of Volga Iñiguez at UMSA in Bolivia.
+Josué is a doctoral student funded by SIDA doing part of his PhD thesis in the Bengtsson-Palme lab and part of it in the lab of Volga Iñiguez at UMSA in Bolivia.

 Agata Marchi